 Acne is characterized by the development of clogged pores on the skin.
 There are six different types of clogged pores:

-- Papules.
-Papules are smaller, red bumps that can be painful and may or may not ever turn into whiteheads.
+Papules.
+Papules are smaller, red bumps also known as pimples, that can be painful and may or may not ever turn into whiteheads.

 - Nodules.
 These are hard, painful lumps under the skin.
 Typically they aren’t even red, they’ll just be swollen and tender to the touch.